 If you want to give the cheap bureaus a go.
 I suggest you export at 300 PPI resolution and sRGB colour space and Sharpen Standard.

-Download the Print Profiles and put them in your Operating System
+Download the Print Profiles

 The print profiles will have the file extension of ICC (International Colour Consortium).

 Once you have downloaded profiles you have to place in your Operating System.
 Unfortunately, this is not easy.